 An interprofessional team working within the primary health care community.

-- Evidence demonstrating how the work presented fulfils the principles of interprofessional team working.
+- Evidence demonstrating how the work presented fulfils the principles of interprofessional working across disciplines and professions.
 (For further details see below).

 - The preparation and presentation of each submission should anticipate further collaborative working with definite outcomes designed to improve patient care.